media-store-net/wpnonces/README.md

 As an example I have created a plugin, where i will use this package to handle nonce.

-_Step 1 :_ require the autoload.php to make it accessible in your plugin/theme
+_Step 1 :_ require the autoload.php to make it accessible in your plugin/theme | can be emited by using composer

 - download the Repo and store it in vendor folder in your plugin<br>